 A deeper intake that functions as a preview of the full coaching experience.
 The 90-minute session maps your domain profile across all six areas.
 Three async touchpoints over two weeks let you begin working the framework before a coaching engagement officially starts.

-What followed was more than a decade of work inside high-pressure environments, watching the same pattern surface again and again.
+What followed was more than a decade of work inside high-pressure organizations, watching the same pattern surface again and again.
 Not a lack of talent or will, but the quiet erosion of capacity under sustained pressure.
 The thing that was costing leaders their effectiveness, and in some cases, their sense of themselves.

 "He doesn't just speak from theory.
 He brings lived experience, genuine empathy, and powerful insight that resonates on a personal level.
 He helped our group reconnect with themselves, slow down, and understand that stillness isn't a weakness.
 It's a superpower."